Fast DNA Sequencing Can Offer Diagnostic Clues When Newborns Need Intensive Care

 "I'm looking through a list of those variants and then basically deciding whether something may be truly contributing to the disease or not," she says.

-About 40 percent of the time, a gene stands out, giving doctors a tentative diagnosis.
+About 40% of the time, a gene stands out, giving doctors a tentative diagnosis.
 Follow-up tests are often requested, and those can take several days.
 But in the meantime, doctors can sometimes act on the information they have in hand.

-When she or a colleague make a diagnosis, "You always feel very relieved, very happy and excited," she says.
+When she or a colleague makes a diagnosis, "You always feel very relieved, very happy and excited," she says.
 "But at the same time you kind of need to put it in perspective.
 What does it mean for the family, for the patient, for the clinician as well?"

 Often it's a sense of relief.
 And for a minority of cases, it can affect the baby's treatment.

-Note: A previous version of this story incorrectly spelled Kasia Ellsworth's first name as Kasha.